DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 These DigiFacts were originally created by several members of the DigiByte community back in 2021.
 The originals can be found [here](https://github.com/DigiByte-Core/DigiFacts).
 Since then, they have been significantly revised and expanded over time into the versions available here.

+These DigiFacts are currently being translated into multiple languages.
+Please help us with this by fixing translation errors, or adding translations for other languages.

+## Disclaimer

+These DigiFacts are provided by the DigiByte community for the DigiByte community.
+It is up to the community to ensure they are current and accurate.
+Please make a PR with any corrections.

+Uers should always do their own due diligence before using any of the services or products mentioned in these DigiFacts.
+They are provided for information purposes - mentions are not endorcements.

 ## Usage

-### Static DigiFacts

-For best results download and cache the raw JSON file available here: https://raw.githubusercontent.com/saltedlolly/DigiByte-DigiFacts-JSON/main/digifacts.json

-You should then periodically update your local version of this file from this address to ensure you have the latest DigiFacts.
-How often you do this is up to you, but at most once per day should be more than enough.

-Note: This will soon be replaced by the new live DigiFacts below.

-### Dynamic DigiFacts (Coming Soon)

-Dynamic DigiFacts includes live data which is updated every few minutes.

-Query the live JSON data here: https://digifacts.digibyte.help/
+Query the live JSON data in English here: https://digifacts.digibyte.help/

+For additional languages, use https://digifacts.digibyte.help/?lang=xx (Replace xx with one of the two letter langauge codes below.)

+For more help, visit: https://digifacts.digibyte.help/?help

-Please cache reults and do not update more than once every 15 minutes.
+**IMPORTANT: Several of the DigiFacts include dynamic data.
+(See below) and must be updated periodically so that they remain accurate - once every 15 minutes should be sufficient.
+Please avoid making too many frequent requests to the server - cache reults locally and do not update more than once every 15 minutes.**

 ## Contributions